tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

   set_engine("glmnet")
 ```

-We'll tag the `penalty` argument with `tune()` as a placeholder for now.
-This is a model hyperparameter that we will [tune](/start/tuning/) to find the best value for improving our predictions.
-Setting `mixture` to a value of one means that the glmnet model will focus on potentially removing irrelevant predictors.
+We'll set the `penalty` argument to `tune()` as a placeholder for now.
+This is a model hyperparameter that we will [tune](/start/tuning/) to find the best value for making predictions with our data.
+Setting `mixture` to a value of one means that the glmnet model will potentially remove irrelevant predictors and choose a simpler model.

 ### Create the recipe